Xinrong-Chen/Learning-Bitcoin/README.md

 # Leanring-Bitcoin
 Write down my notes of learning crypto

 The first thing I wanted to do is to understand bitcoin.
-Fortunately, I found this first-hand source - [Bitcoin Whitepaper by Satoshi Nakamoto](https://bitcoin.org/bitcoin.pdf)
+Fortunately I found this - [Bitcoin Whitepaper by Satoshi Nakamoto](https://bitcoin.org/bitcoin.pdf)

 > Asymmetric encryption and Hash function - Encrypt input with any length, sign and verify the transaction.
 > Transaction fee is used to accelerate the transactions.